NickBicknell/Weather-Dashboard/README.md

 ## Usage

 When you load up the webpage all that is shown is the header and a search bar (and possible search history if you have used the application before).
 You then enter any city into the search bar and hit the search button.
-Then a card of the current weather (including temperature, wind speed, humidity, and an icon of the current weather) is shown along with a 5 day forecast with the predicted weather of the next 5 days.
+Then a card of the current weather (including date, temperature, wind speed, humidity, and an icon of the current weather) is shown along with a 5 day forecast with the predicted weather of the next 5 days.
 Your search is saved to local storage and displayed under the search bar for an easy way to lookup that city in the future.

 ## Screenshots